Free shipping for 2 or more items (USA)

 When flannel sheets grab at your hips and you wake dreading the first move, use an edge-and-pivot sequence: peel the top sheet off your legs, scoot your knees toward the edge first to break the friction seal, then.

-Quick answer: To get up when flannel sheets grab and your energy is zero, peel the top sheet off your legs first, then scoot your knees toward the edge before you pivot your upper body—this breaks the friction seal and lets gravity assist instead of forcing one big move.
+Quick answer: To get up when flannel sheets grab and your energy is zero, peel the top sheet off your legs first, then scoot your knees toward the edge before you pivot your upper body.
+This breaks the friction seal and lets gravity assist instead of forcing one big move.

 Sleep Comfort